8

 12

 • @dummkind Also, check the link in Sean's answer.
 While the guy does barefoot running , he wore minimalist shoes to protect his soles from dangerous objects and he advised against running on asphalt.
-Apr 4, 2014 at 16:48
+Commented Apr 4, 2014 at 16:48

 • Lots of issues with this answer.
 Long strides aren't optimal unless you're running fast enough to lengthen your stride while still landing with your foot underneath you.
 No solid research has shown running in shoes creates less impact on your joints anywhere, let alone outdoors.
 If you have sources to such resources, please share.